choraio/chora-docs/src/development/index.md

 ### Ecodex Module

-The `ecodex` module was originally built from the [interchange exchange tutorial](https://tutorials.cosmos.network/interchain-exchange/tutorial/00-intro.html) and is currently being modified to support the purchasing of "eco credits" (or more specifically vouchers for locked "eco credits") using the `ecocredit` module within [`regen-ledger`](https://github.com/regen-network/regen-ledger).
+The `ecodex` module was originally built from the [interchange exchange tutorial](https://tutorials.cosmos.network/interchain-exchange/tutorial/00-intro.html) and is currently being modified to support the purchasing of "eco credits" (or more specifically vouchers for locked "eco credits") from [`regen-ledger`](https://github.com/regen-network/regen-ledger) through other Cosmos-based blockchains.

+In most cases, it might make more sense to exchange the native token of one blockchain for the native token of `regen-ledger` in order to purchase "eco credits" from `regen-ledger` but in some cases a project might want to wrap an asset to an "eco credit" voucher on their own chain.

+*Note: This module is highly experimental, potentially flawed in design, and subject to change.*